tbeseda/header-timers/README.md

 ## Goals

-Be helpful.
-Accurate.
-Stay small and stay fast.
+Be helpful and accurate.
+Stay small and fast.
 Then be intuitive.
 This means:

 - zero dependencies
-- measured in nanoseconds
+- measure in nanoseconds
 - option to disable
 - fast primitives/operations (this needs review)
+  - no Classes
+- terse but readable API

 ---